smartlocus/Distributed-Banksystem-Communication/README.md

 This command will start the banks, stock market, Zookeeper, and Kafka containers.
 The system will now be up and running, and you can access it through the specified ports.
+It might take some time starting all  the containers and communication models depending on your system and network speed.

 ## Services and Ports